John A. Moag, Jr.

 Mr. Moag was also the founding chairman of Baltimore’s 2012 Olympic Bid Committee and he is credited with organizing the merger between the bids submitted by Baltimore and the District of Columbia.
 Mr. Moag has been, or is, a founding member of the St. Ignatius Loyola Academy board; Vice Chairman of the Board at Washington College, Chestertown, Maryland; member of the Board of Trustees at University of Maryland at Baltimore; member of the Investment Committee of the University of Maryland Foundation; member of the Board of Trustees of the Volvo Race; and member of the Board of Directors of Field Turf, Inc. Montreal, Canada.

-Thomas Lang is responsible for Moag and Company’s financial advisory services, including valuations and market assessments, as well as for the group’s venue and franchise finance efforts, industry research and analysis, and M&A transaction processing.
-With Moag since the firm’s inception, Tom has worked on transactions and assignments involving the Miami Dolphins, Milwaukee Brewers and the NBA, among others.
-Mr. Lang was previously part of Legg Mason’s Sports Investment Banking Group, where he was actively involved in an advisory role for a range of clients, including the San Diego Padres, Maryland Baseball, Comcast-Spectator and Washington Sports & Entertainment, LP.
+Nathaniel Wilson is responsible for Moag and Company’s financial advisory services, including valuations and market assessments, as well as for the group’s venue and franchise finance efforts, industry research and analysis, and M&A transaction processing.
+Nate has worked on transactions and assignments involving the Miami Dolphins, Charlotte Hornets and the NBA, among others.
+As new graduate, Mr. Wilson began his career with Moag and Company as a summer intern and has held a variety of roles during his almost two decades of service.

-He received bachelor’s degrees in economics and American history from the University of Pennsylvania.
+He received bachelor’s degrees in economics and political science from Washington College.